loopingz/smtp-relay/README.md

 By default, 3 filters exist:

 - whitelist: allow emails based on regexp or exact values
+- http-auth: proxy the authentication to an HTTP endpoint
-- http-auth: proxy the decision on the email to an HTTP endpoint
+- http-filter: proxy the decision on the email to an HTTP endpoint
 - static-auth: staticly defined user/password for authentication

 ### Processors